 If you’re lucky enough to be visiting during the months of July and August, you will even get the chance to witness stunning cherry blooms.

-Wollongong & Kiama
+2) Wollongong & Kiama

 If you haven’t already added these spots to your list of day trips from Sydney, add it now!

 You can easily travel to Wollongong via public transport.
-But since the ‘Grand Pacific Drive‘ is one of the ‘must dos’ of Sydney, driving would be a better option.
+But since the ‘Grand Pacific Drive‘ is one of the ‘must-dos’ of Sydney, driving would be a better option.

 Don’t worry, there will be no difficulty in spotting this as you will see many cars parked along it.
 The only problem will be to find a parking spot!

-What To Do In Wollongong And Kiama
+What to Do in Wollongong and Kiama

 If surfing is your thing you’ll be in heaven.
 Wollongong is home to many surf schools, offering everything from one-hour lessons to four-week intensive classes.

 If you are interested in Chinese culture & Buddhism, Nan Tien temple is another interesting stop.
 You can take the bus from the Unanderra Station, and conveniently enough the bus stops just outside the temple.